Jmelgar1014/budget-dash/tasks.md

 [x]add function to modify api response to format for rechart []create error page to match app theme
-[]take transactions and make function to convert to properly display in pie chart
+[]take transactions and make function to convert to properly display in pie chart []fix converToChart function to gruop transactions by transaction type so the chart does not keep adding per transaction []update table to add transaction type
+[]update add transaction form to add transaction type